mathewjordan/iiif/markdown_annotation_body.md

 To masters of the sciences of evil, bring the good news -
     of their humiliating poverty and grim fate.[^2]
 ```

-*Hīmiyyā, sīmiyyā,* and *ruqiyyas* known
-to harm are considered sorcery -

 Celestial is the first, and the second is,